Can I register?

 Please fill out the casual patient form here.

-We will call you (Monday, Tuesday, Friday) to schedule an appointment.
+We will email you to schedule an appointment.

-If it is a life-threatening emergency, please call our emergency line at the Blaak location (010 – 411 12 07, press 1)
+If it is a life-threatening emergency, please call our emergency line at the Wijnhaven location (010 – 411 12 07, press 1) or the Huisartsenpost in the evenings/weekends/holidays.

 Can I cancel my appointment?